-Being away from home for an extended period of time without someone checking your place on a regular basis can sometimes void your insurance in the case of frozen pipes or when other winter-weather-related issues occur.
+Being away from home for an extended period without someone checking your place regularly can also sometimes void your insurance in the case of frozen pipes or when other winter-weather-related issues occur.

-Your home should have quite a few pipes that run close to the outside walls, especially in the basement.
+Your home should have several pipes that run close to the outside walls, especially in the basement.

 Insulate the pipes using a made-for sleeve which you can get from your local department store.